Non-credit Training Certificate

 Satisfactory Academic Progress

-The Continuing Education Department holds all NCTC students accountable for satisfactory academic progress (SAP).
+The Community Education Department holds all NCTC students accountable for satisfactory academic progress (SAP).
 Instructors meet with students regularly to assess progress.
 NCTC program guides list each program’s standards for SAP.

 Because NCTC programs require classroom participation and interaction between peers, the maximum amount of CPC that will be accepted is 10% of the entire program requirement.
 CPC will be awarded only to students currently enrolled in a NCTC program at the College.